|Course Length:||3 Years Full-Time|

-Apply online through UCAS at www.ucas.ac.uk.
+Apply online through UCAS at www.ucas.com.

 Visit www.edgehill.ac.uk/applyucas to find out more about the application process.

 If you are considering applying to study at Edge Hill University, the best way to gain an insight into student life is to discover our stunning campus for yourself by attending an open day.
-You can view dates and book your place at www.edgehill.ac.uk/bookanopenday.
+You can view dates and book your place at www.edgehill.ac.uk/opendays.

-Alternatively, if you are unable to attend an open day, you can find out more about all of our events for prospective undergraduate students, including monthly campus tours, at www.edgehill.ac.uk/undergradevents.
+Alternatively, if you are unable to attend an open day, you can find out more about our full range of events for prospective students, including campus tours and virtual activities, at www.edgehill.ac.uk/visitus.

 Request a Prospectus